FANTASTIC TALES!

 I dug out my weed and also the tiny, unused glass pipe I had stored in the middle of my sleeping bag and lit up, exhaling clouds of fragrant smoke up to the sun in thanks.
 I meditated there a while, experiencing the profound confluence of my old familiar plant ally with the new, utterly strange environment.
 My face continued it’s silent, painless progress towards devastation.

+I didn’t know how badly burned I was until that evening when, after finishing my trek to the shore and baptizing myself in the warm salt water, I was sitting, idly plucking my Almighty Bantar.
 The Bantar was once a banjo.
 Given to me by an old family friend, the minister of my mom’s church, who had received it as a gift when she was a child.
 About a year ago my friend accidentally dropped it, breaking off the wooden back.

 Dismayed at first, my loss turned to joy as, upon picking it up and plucking it, I discovered that it’s tone had shifted drastically.
 It had acquired a slight buzz in it’s intonation, such that it sounded a bit like a sitar.
 Having already learned guitar, I was struggling with the banjo tuning anyway, and so, upon hearing its tone now nodding towards India, I tuned it in octaves and open fifths, and it’s transformation to the almighty Bantar was complete!